Where to Stay in Prince Edward County: Accommodation & Area Guide

 Wondering Where To Stay In Prince Edward County?
 Here’s Our Experience!

-That said if you’re spending a night, finding the best places to stay in Prince Edward County can be a little tough.
-The region isn’t huge, but the towns/wineries/attractions/best hotels tend to be spaced out quite a bit.
+If you’re staying overnight, however, finding the best places to stay in Prince Edward County (for you) can be a little tough.
+The region isn’t huge, but the towns/wineries/attractions tend to be spaced out quite a bit.
+This is where we come in!

-So, in this guide, we’ll walk you through accommodations by type and then the best areas to stay in Prince Edward County with top examples in each.
+So, in this guide, we’ll walk you through accommodations by type and then the best areas to stay in Prince Edward County with top recommendations in each – like Merrill House in Picton and Newsroom Suites in Wellington.

 **Friendly Disclosure: We paid for the accommodation we stayed at ourselves and were not told to include it in this article.